EylonNaamat/OOP_Ex2/README.md

 load with 1,000 nodes - 265 ms, </br>
 load with 10,000 nodes - 582 ms. </br>
 load with 100,000 nodes - 3 sec 191 ms. </br>

+### GUI Interface
+we have created a GUI interface. the main class is Gui_Menu. this class implements ActionListener.
+GUI_Menu has two options: create a new empty graph, and load a graph from an exiting file. after we chose an option and it was successful we will go to Gui_algo that has all the algorithms of DirectedWeightedGraphAlgorithms and an option to make changes in the graph. if we press on isConnected it will tell us if the graph is connected. if we press on shortestPathDist it will ask us to insert a src and dest and then it will compute the shortestPathDist and will also display it on the screen. if we press on shortestPath it will ask us to insert the src and dest and then it will compute the shortestPath and display it on the screen. if we press on center it will compute the center of the graph and will display it on the screen. if we press on tsp it will ask us to insert the key of the cities one by one and then it will compute and display the path on the screen. if we press on save it will ask us to insert the name of json file we want to save this graph by. if we press on load new graph, it will ask us to insert the json file name we want to load. if we press on change graph it will go to Gui_Gfunc. in that class if we press on getNode it will display all the info of the node on the screen. if we press on getEdge it will display all the info of the edge on the screen. if we press on addNode it will ask us to insert the id and location of the node, and will add it to the graph. if we press on connect it will aks us to insert the src weight and dest of the new edge, and will add it to the graph. if we press on removeNode it will ask us to insert the key of the node we want to remove, and then it will display that node on the screen. if we press on removeEdge it will ask us to insert the src and dest of the edge and then it will display the edge info on the screen. if we press on nodeSize it will display the node size on the screen. if we press on edgeSize it will display the number of edges on the screen. if we press on edgeIter it will go through all the edges in the graph and will display the info of the edge on the screen. if we press in nodeIter it will go through all the nodes in the graph and will display their info on the screen. if we press on getMC it will display the MC on the screen. if we press on go to Algo Func it will go to Gui_algo. if we press on Drow graph it go to Gui_MyGraphDrow that implements JFrame, and Gui_MyGraphDrow uses Gui_GraphPamelhelper that implements JPanel. it will display the graph on the screen.